 I'm moving house, what are your costs?

 We have a set scale of fees based on the value of the property you are selling / purchasing.
-For a no no-obligation quotation please complete the form below and one of our team will be in touch.
+For a no no-obligation quotation please complete the form below for an instant no-obligation quote.

 When purchasing a property, in addition to our legal fees there are some other charges you will need to budget for.
 However these are payments to third parties which we have no control over and are broadly the same regardless of which solicitor you use.